Prashant4900/sarus/README.md

 ### Prerequisites 📝

-In order to use Dart Frog you must have the [Dart SDK][dart_installation_link] installed on your machine.
+In order to use Sarus you must have the [Dart SDK][dart_installation_link] installed on your machine.

 ### Installing 🧑‍💻